 Like any real horse racing card, the previous form of the selections is available for you to study before the race begins.

 Virtual Racing is a gamified representation of a computerised number draw.
 Odds on different virtual horses are calculated by giving the horses with lower odds more numbers in the draw than those with higher odds.
 Each number can only be drawn once so you will never see the same selection as first and second for example.

 Due to virtual horse racing being simulated, virtual horse racing tips are quite sparse.
 Some experts offer staking strategies and selection processes though.
 For example, tipsters will advise backing the favourite each-way when it is 4/1 or bigger in the betting.

-Virtual horse racing live streaming is often included in the games sections of major UK bookies.
-However some providers like SkyBet, Betfair and William Hill let people watch it as an event.
+Virtual horse racing live streaming is sometimes included in the games sections of major Australian bookies.

 Virtual Horse Racing Betting – FAQ: